Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

-From our observed results, a deeper understanding emerges regarding the distinct behaviours of different graph-based recommendation models.
-Knowledge Graph Embeddings (KGE) primarily draw insights from a node's immediate neighbours to derive their embeddings.
-In contrast, Graph Neural Networks (GNN) \cite{ZHOU202057} or models such as CKE and KGAT extend this scope, considering multiple neighbours based on the number of layers they operate on.
-Through aggregation across these layers, these models assimilate information from a broader neighbourhood, albeit in a fashion analogous to a Breadth-First Search (BFS).
-Such an approach provides a more localised understanding, centring predominantly on the surrounding context of a node.
-PEARLM, and similar Causal Language Models (CLM), depart from this breadth-oriented approach.
-Their strategy can be likened to a Depth-First Search (DFS), where exploration delves deeper into the graph, seeking paths to distant nodes.
-This depth-focused traversal offers a more expansive understanding of the graph, allowing the model to incorporate knowledge from both close and distant entities in the knowledge graph.
-The result is a richer, more detailed embedding that inherently captures intricate interrelations and offers a holistic representation of user-product dynamics which converts into higher results in the downstream task of recommendation.
-While the superiority of PEARLM's approach is evident from our current results, a deeper, methodical exploration of its DFS-like behaviour and its implications on recommendation quality is a promising avenue for future work.
+Our results suggest a deeper understanding of the distinct behaviors of different graph-based recommendation models may be emerging.
+Knowledge Graph Embeddings (KGE) typically draw insights from a node's immediate neighbors to derive their embeddings.
+In contrast, models like CKE and KGAT, which fall under the broader category of Graph Neural Networks (GNNs), appear to extend this scope by considering multiple neighbors based on the number of layers they operate on.
+By aggregating information across these layers, these models potentially assimilate data from a broader neighborhood, functioning in a manner reminiscent of Breadth-First Search (BFS).
+This approach seemingly provides a more localized understanding, focusing predominantly on the immediate surrounding context of a node.

+PEARLM, along with similar Causal Language Models (CLMs), appears to diverge from this breadth-oriented approach.
+The strategy employed by these models is akin to a Depth-First Search (DFS), where exploration aims to delve deeper into the graph to seek paths leading to distant nodes.
+This depth-focused traversal might provide a more expansive understanding of the graph, potentially allowing the model to integrate knowledge from both proximate and distant entities.
+The resulting embeddings are hypothesized to be richer and more detailed, capturing intricate interrelations and a holistic representation of user-product dynamics.
+These characteristics are believed to translate into superior recommendation outcomes.

 \hlbox{Observation 1}{PEARLM's depth-centric exploration approach crafts detailed embeddings, capturing intricate graph relationships.
 This results in significantly enhanced performance in the recommendation downstream task compared to neighbour-focused approaches.}